cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 		- Neighbours	have	their	own	separate	Wi-Fi	networks	even	if	they	are	within	range of 	each	other.

 			- This	function	relies	on	the	devices	deliberately	ignoring	messages	that	are not	intended	for	them.
-This	means	that	it	is	possible	to	listen	passively	just	by not	ignoring	the	messages [^footnote18].
+This	means	that	it	is	possible	to	listen	passively	just	by not	ignoring	the	messages [Note 18](#note-18).

 		- Secure	Wi-Fi	requires	a	password	to	connect	to	the	network.